Correlation Between Baron International and Davis International

 Pair Corralation between Baron International and Davis International

-Assuming the 90 days horizon Baron International is expected to generate 3.58 times less return on investment than Davis International.
-But when comparing it to its historical volatility, Baron International Growth is 1.55 times less risky than Davis International.
-It trades about 0.08 of its potential returns per unit of risk.
-Davis International Fund is currently generating about 0.19 of returns per unit of risk over similar time horizon.
-If you would invest 1,234 in Davis International Fund on December 11, 2024 and sell it today you would earn a total of 140.00 from holding Davis International Fund or generate 11.35% return on investment over 90 days.
+Assuming the 90 days horizon Baron International Growth is expected to under-perform the Davis International.
+But the mutual fund apears to be less risky and, when comparing its historical volatility, Baron International Growth is 1.52 times less risky than Davis International.
+The mutual fund trades about -0.03 of its potential returns per unit of risk.
+The Davis International Fund is currently generating about 0.02 of returns per unit of risk over similar time horizon.
+If you would invest 1,192 in Davis International Fund on January 11, 2025 and sell it today you would earn a total of 50.00 from holding Davis International Fund or generate 4.19% return on investment over 90 days.

 Baron International Growth vs. Davis International Fund